Frequently Asked Questions

 Youth tickets are needed for kids ages 11-17.
 Kids 10 and under are free.

 - Three nights of camping

-- All-access pass to all of the weekend’s activities
+- All-inclusive pass with access to all of the weekend’s activities

-- Over a dozen workshops taking place under a shaded tent
+- A variety of educational workshops under a shaded tent

 - Endless van tours